No. P01135809

 • Tune out: Strive to ignore the worsening political scene.

-• Weigh the merits and drawbacks of splitting the country into red and blue nations: a drastic and difficult action, but possibly the only real solution.
+• Weigh the merits and drawbacks of splitting the country into red and blue nations: a drastic and difficult action.

 Gun Advocates: Don't forget Annabell and Xavier

 Annabell Guadalupe Rodriguez and Xavier James Lopez, both age 10, were best friends who texted "I love you" to each other.
-Acknowledging the young sweethearts' affection, their mothers had them buried next to each other at Hillcrest Cemetery in Uvalde, Texas.
-They were among the 19 children and two teachers murdered in schoolroom.
+Acknowledging the young sweethearts' affection, their mothers had them buried next to each other in Uvalde, Texas.
+They were among 19 children and two teachers murdered in school.

 Donald Trump: